ravizarekar007/General-Coding-Problem/README.md

 # General-Coding-Problem

-Software Camera Feasibility Check
+## How it works - Software Camera Feasibility Check

-# How it works

 We hardcode the desired ranges (distance 1–10, light 100–500).